No. 12 Sooners win 6th B12 title in row, 27-21 over Iowa St

 THE TAKEAWAY

-Oklahoma: The Sooners won their 14th Big 12 championship and their 50th conference title in school history.
-Their streak of six consecutive outright league titles is the longest for a Power Five program since they won 12 consecutive titles in the old Big Eight from 1948-59.
-(Clemson went into Saturday’s ACC title game with five consecutive outright titles).
+Oklahoma: The Sooners’ streak of six consecutive outright league titles became the longest for a Power Five program since they won 12 consecutive titles in the old Big Eight from 1948-59.
+Clemson also won its sixth conference championship in a row, with a 34-10 win over Notre Dame in the ACC title game later Saturday..

 EARLY EXIT